-Why is vacuuming better?
+Why is Vacuuming Better?

-- They allow you to clean up immediately
+- Allow you to clean up immediately

-- You do not need special attachments
+- No need for special attachments

 - Does not rely on electric power

-- The broom takes up less space
+- Takes up little space

 - Very inexpensive

-- Less likely to leave scruff marks on the floor
+- Less likely to leave scruff marks

-- They clean your floors faster
+- Cleans your floors faster

 - No need to continuously bend over to empty your dustpan

-- You can use it to clean other areas of your home
+- Clean other areas of your home

 - Easy to transition to cleaning carpets and rugs